Kristina01111000/Kristina01111000.github.io/README.md

 ----ADD C++ AND JAVA PROJECTS TO LIST BELOW and to github----

+- add a title picture on top banner

 This is a list of some of the projects that I have worked on during the last 3 years.

 I have done projects in C++, Java, and Javascript.
 I also am making a Wordpress theme!